0

 3. LET'S NOT FORGET ABOUT THE GUYS

-Men do have and need small amounts of estrogen, however, there are many risks for men associated with a high level of estrogen.
-A high level of estrogen can have a dramatic effect on the male reproductive system such as low sperm count and low testicle weight.
-It is also associated with an increased incidence of testicular cancer, abnormal or deformed reproductive organs and undescended testes.
-Ouch!
+Men do have and need small amounts of estrogen, however, there are many concerns for men associated with a high level of estrogen.
+A high level of estrogen can have a dramatic effect on the male reproductive system — research has identified potential concerns for male reproductive health including low sperm count.
+For more detail, refer to authoritative environmental health resources such as the EPA or NIH.

-Xenoestrogens can cause major disruptions to the body’s delicate balance of hormones.
-This can lead to a variety of serious health effects ranging from impaired immune function to poor thyroid activity.
+Xenoestrogens can cause major disruptions to the body's delicate balance of hormones.
+This can lead to a variety of health and wellness concerns.
 Xenoestrogens bind with the hormone receptors creating excess levels of estrogen in your bloodstream.
 This causes a condition referred to as estrogen dominance.
-Having an excess of estrogen in the body leads to an array of symptoms including hair loss, fatigue, lethargy and irregular menstruation.
+Having an excess of estrogen in the body leads to an array of experiences including hair loss, fatigue, lethargy and irregular menstruation.

 Having your butt kicked by Xena is starting to sound preferable now, huh?
 At least you know to avoid the sword, and aim for the numerous places without body armour (spoiler, only her boobs have armor).
 That's all the advice we can give you on Xena, but we can give you some great tips on what to avoid to ensure you minimise your exposure to xenoestrogens.